 Using natural peanut butter results in a slightly drier consistency.
 You may need to add additional water if you opt to use it.

-Feel free to change up the sweetness and type of chocolate added to make these healthy energy bites to your tastes!
+Feel free to change up the sweetness and type of chocolate added to make these energy bites to your tastes!

 Can I make energy balls without peanut butter?